Why Hair Typing is Unscientific

 Within academic cosmetic literature, a numerical categorisation system like the Andre Walker system is recognised but is seen as flawed.
 Other systems such as FIA, NaturallyCurly, Deva or LOIS are used consumers as they see fit.
 In general, cosmetic literature differentiates hair as Caucasian, Asian and African as this provides sufficient information about the hair and makes the comparison between hair types easily identifiable.
 In American literature, the term ‘ethnic’ or ‘African-American’ replaces ‘African’ hair.

-What Afrocenchix cares about
+What Afrocenchix Cares About

 With regards to hair typing, at Afrocenchix, we think it’s enough to know whether you have curly or Afro hair.
 We also wish to educate the community on what they truly need to have healthy hair.